Cavy Companionship

 Avoid breeding

 There is currently an animal welfare crisis in the UK, partly driven by illegal breeding and lack of regulation of pet ownership.
 Due to a significant increase over the last few years in guinea pigs who have been surrendered or dumped, rescue services have been inundated with homeless piggies - these piggies are waiting in rescues for kind, forever homes.
 There is just no need for unnecessary breeding of guinea pigs.
-Mums and babies need specialist care and female guinea pigs' lives can actually be put at risk if bred at the wrong age.
+Mummas and babies need specialist care and female guinea pigs' lives can actually be put at risk if bred at the wrong age.
 There are also certain types of guinea pig who should not be bred due to genetic disorders e.g. 'satin syndrome' and 'lethal white'.
-If you are thinking of giving piggies a home, please consider good rescues in your area to adopt, such as the RSPCA hubs and branches, who often have foster carers taking care of piggies who have been surrendered.
-Responsible rescue organisations will identify the sex of the guinea pigs in their care properly, so that you can be sure you will not end up with more piggies than planned!
-Stacey and Abby who own The Same Star Sheep Sanctuary, UK, and Reta, who owns Coseley Guinea Pig Rescue and Sanctuary, UK, helped me to find buddies for my piggies.
+If you are thinking of giving piggies a home, please consider animal charities in your area to adopt, such as the RSPCA hubs and branches, or reputable independent rescues.
+Responsible rescues will identify the sex of the guinea pigs in their care properly, so that you can be sure you will not end up with more piggies than planned!
+The Same Star Sheep Sanctuary, UK, and Coseley Guinea Pig Rescue and Sanctuary, UK, helped me to find buddies for my piggies.

 Finding buddies for your piggies

 You may find yourself in a situation whereby one of your piggies has passed away and this leaves a lone guinea pig; I have found myself in this very situation.
-They may suffer if kept alone but there are opportunities to find a new buddy (or buddies).
-Depending on the circumstances, there may be the option to rehome your guinea pig with an animal charity, or to foster an older guinea pig as a companion; animal charities such as the RSPCA offer fostering opportunities.
-It depends on the health and welfare status of the individuals.
-Animal rescues become inundated with surrendered animals looking for forever homes, if you are considering adopting or rehoming a guinea pig, look for an animal rescue/charity in your area and inquire with them.
+They may suffer if kept alone but there are various opportunities to help your piggy find a new buddy (or buddies), the first of course being to adopt other piggies.
+Some owners fear that new buddies will fight, this is simply solved by finding the right companion/s, which good rescues will help you do with bonding expertise.
+Other owners fear perpetually owning piggies - depending on the circumstances, there may be the option to foster/adopt an older guinea pig as a companion, or fostering a pair of guinea pigs, for example the RSPCA has fostering opportunities, or there may be the option to rehome your guinea pig with an animal charity.
+It depends on the health/welfare status of the individual of course.
+If you are considering adopting or rehoming a guinea pig, look for animal rescues/charities in your area and inquire with them.

 Arlo and Theo having some indoor time.
 Image courtesy of The Same Star Sheep Sanctuary, Norfolk, England, UK.